MSCI-Dataset/Images/README.md

 ###################################################################

-# Uplaoded Iamges and Groundtruth masks.
+# Uplaoded Iamges and Groundtruth masks

 ###################################################################